etridgely/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    React is a User Interface component library.
+It helps build UI components for a web page and apps.
+It allows UI code to be scalable, reusable, and fun to write.
+A good example is

 - [ ] What does it mean to _think_ in react?

+    It means to plan out apps as you build them.
+React forces a programmer to mock up what an app should look like.
+From there, you can break the UI into a component hierarchy, i.e. modular pieces that allow for scale and reuse.
+It’s DRY programming in a nut-shell.

 - [ ] Describe state.

+    State is an object that determines how a component renders and behaves.
+It’s what allows for dynamic and interactive components.

 - [ ] Describe props.

+    Props is an abstract vehicle used to pass information from one component to another.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+    Side effects are anything that affects something outside the scope of a function being executed.
+In essence, they are externalities, or intended or unintended consequences of running functions.
+A good example is fetching data from an API, timers, logging, and/or manipulating the DOM.

 ## Project Set Up